jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-01-10-kafka-consumer-seek-offsets/index.md

 cevo: 23
 ---

-This article is originally posted in the [Tech Insights](https://cevo.com.au/tech-insights/) of Cevo Australia - [Link](https://cevo.com.au/post/kafka-seek-offset-by-timestamp/).

 Normally we consume Kafka messages from the beginning/end of a topic or last committed offsets.
 For backfilling or troubleshooting, however, we need to consume messages from a certain timestamp occasionally.
 The Kafka consumer class of the [kafka-python](https://kafka-python.readthedocs.io/en/master/index.html) package has a method to [seek a particular offset](https://kafka-python.readthedocs.io/en/master/apidoc/KafkaConsumer.html#kafka.KafkaConsumer.seek) for a topic partition.
 Therefore, if we know which topic partition to choose e.g. by [assigning a topic partition](https://kafka-python.readthedocs.io/en/master/apidoc/KafkaConsumer.html#kafka.KafkaConsumer.assign), we can easily override the fetch offset.
 When we deploy multiple consumer instances together, however, we make them [subscribe to a topic](https://kafka-python.readthedocs.io/en/master/apidoc/KafkaConsumer.html#kafka.KafkaConsumer.subscribe) and topic partitions are dynamically assigned, which means we do not know which topic partition will be assigned to a consumer instance in advance.
 In this post, we will discuss how to configure the Kafka consumer to seek offsets by timestamp where topic partitions are dynamically assigned by subscription.